-- I will demonstrate the underlying computation framework principles using OCTAVE, a free clone of MATLAB - Why?
+- I will demonstrate the underlying computation framework principles using OCTAVE, a free and open-source computation framework similar to MATLAB (which costs a lot of money) - Why?
 I have a web interface running on my own server that lets us ALL follow along and write code today! - At the end of this, you will have a program you can take with you and adapt into ANY language. - If you've never seriously written code before, today is your "lucky" day